May 2020 – August 2023

 - Construction during the academic year will primarily focus on the new connecting tower between the buildings, new resident space on top of the building, and work in common areas throughout the first floor and basement.

 - As is typical with renovation projects, we anticipate activity, noise, odors, dust, and vibration during construction hours, but we work hard to minimize disruption.
 Contractors will only be allowed to operate noise-intensive machinery from 8am-7pm daily.
-Contractors are allowed to be on-site before 8am.
+Contractors are allowed to be on-site before 8am to prep for the day, but no loud construction work prior to 8am.
 There will be no construction at Sellery during finals week except for minor quiet work that will not disrupt residents.

-- Construction workers will not have access to resident rooms or spaces during the school year.
+- Construction workers will not have access to resident rooms or any dedicated resident spaces during the school year.

 - Barriers will prevent sharing of air between construction and resident spaces so that we can maintain good air quality for students.